 Resources Tagged With: behavior

-Do you find it hard to pay attention?
-Do you feel the need to move constantly during times when you shouldn’t?
-Do you find yourself constantly interrupting others?
-If these issues are ongoing and you feel that they are negatively impacting your daily life, it could be a sign of attention-deficit/hyperactivity disorder (ADHD).
+Have you noticed that your child or teen finds it hard to pay attention?
+Do they often move around during times when they shouldn’t, act impulsively, or interrupt others?
+If such issues are ongoing and seem to be impacting your child’s daily life, they may have attention-deficit/hyperactivity disorder (ADHD).
 Read more ›